shapeshed/kindle-crosswords/README.md

 ## Installation

-- Copy `remarkable-crossword.sh` to `/usr/local/bin/` and make it executable.
+- Copy `kindle-crossword.sh` to `/usr/local/bin/` and make it executable.
 - Install the systemd service and timer scripts.

 ## Configuration